BlackTiger145/Pandora-yes-I-am-listening/README.md

 This is a simple script for some quality of life features for Pandora.com.
-I made a script for my own needs and used for quite some time, and now I publish it to any how needs.
+I made the script for my own needs and used for quite some time, and now I publish it to any one who wants.
 Some of my original features was removed by me becuse they are more personal settings, but the script is fully useable as it is.

 ## Features
 - Auto click the 'I'm here button' to keep playing.